Maine man who threatened NPR hosts sentenced to 46 months

 When Crosby was arrested in Portland on January 26, investigators found a shotgun in his car.
 Because Crosby was previously convicted of state robbery and heroin possession felonies, he had been barred from having firearms, officials said.

-(Reporting by Lauren Keiper and Zach Howard; Editing by Ellen Wulfhorst and Jerry Norton)
+(Reporting by Lauren Keiper and Zach Howard, editing by Ellen Wulfhorst and Cynthia Johnston)